Prejmer Fortified Church is one of the 25 UNESCO World Heritage Sites in Romania.

 Prejmer fortified church is a UNESCO - World Heritage Site.

-The manager lives in an apartment in the fortress
+The church keeper lives in an apartment in the fortress,